-Winners of the Plastics Recycling Awards Europe 2021 were announced today at the Plastics Recycling Show Europe in Amsterdam.
+Winners of The Plastics Recycling Awards Europe 2021 Announced at PRSE

 This year’s award winners have together made very conspicuous progress in effective design for recycling, which in turn is defining the path towards more recyclable plastic products and the truly circular use of plastics.